omar-labana/textface-scrapper/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps (◕‿◕✿).

-### Prerequisites
+### Prerequisites ༼ʘ̚ل͜ʘ̚༽

 - Have Git installed
 - Your machine can run Ruby code